uribe-convers/Online_Courses/Week6/Class_Notes_Week_6.md

 Instead of reading information from standard input, most of the times you are going to be reading it from files.
 There are four ways to read in a file into Python.

-The forst one is with the built-in function `open`, which takes two arguments:
+The first one is with the built-in function `open`, which takes two arguments:
 1) the **filename**, either just the name if in the same directory or the full path, and 2) the **mode** which tells Python to read (`r`), write (`w`), or append (`a`).